brettlwilliams/QuoraBlockzooka/README.md

 * Live Status: Displays a real-time progress tracker (e.g., "Reporting 3 of 5...") so you know exactly where the process stands.

 ## The Blockzooka
+Run The Blockzooka overnight or on a separate computer.
+It is slow for a reason.

+This bookmarklet is the Blockzooka.
+It allows you to paste a list of profile URLs and automates the blocking process for all of them in one session.
+When you run it, the script:

+* Batch Processing: Provides a text area where you can paste multiple Quora profile links (like the ones extracted by the "Followers" or "Scraper" tools).
+* Safety Filters: Automatically skips profiles that are already blocked or users who are currently following you.
+* Smart Throttling: Uses a randomized cooldown timer (4–9 seconds) between blocks to mimic human behavior and prevent Quora from flagging the account for "bot-like" activity.
+* Automated Navigation: Opens each profile in a small popup window, performs the block/confirm actions, and closes the window once finished.
+* Progress Tracking: Features a live progress bar and status updates (e.g., "Blocking...", "Cooldown...", "3 of 50") so you can monitor the batch.

+## ⚠️ Disclaimer & Safety Warning
+Use these tools at your own risk.
+QuoraBlockzooka is a collection of automation scripts designed to help with moderation and curation, but they must be used responsibly.

+* Mass Reporting: Automated reporting should only be used for content that clearly violates Quora's Terms of Service (e.g., actual spam or illegal content).
+Abuse of the reporting system can lead to your own account being flagged or banned by Quora.
+* Manual Verification: Always verify the profile or content before initiating a batch action.
+Automation is a "force multiplier"—it makes mistakes happen faster if you aren't careful.
+The Blockzooka is set up to not block people who follow you.

+* Throttling: While these scripts include built-in "cooldown" timers to mimic human behaviour, aggressive use of automation can be detected by Quora’s anti-bot systems.
+* Avoid running large batches (100+) in a single sitting.
+* If using The Blockzooka, consider running it on a secondary device or during off-hours to avoid interference with your active browsing session.

+These scripts are provided for educational use only.
+The developer is not responsible for any account restrictions, bans, or data loss resulting from the use of these bookmarklets.
+No guarantees or services provided.
+You risk a Quora ban by using these tools.
+That may or may not be a good thing.